fangkun11427/ss/README.md

-# ss
+# s
-ss is a site development kit.
+s is a site development kit.